Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron

 In this paper we combine ideas of symmetry and continuous heterogeneity by applying the symmetry to the statistics of the particle.
 This implies (Section~\ref{sec:symmetrysymmetricstatistics}) that the moments of the electron scattering intensity satisfy constraints.
 Our numerical results appear to indicate that this approach avoids introducing anomalous peaks in the variance function ($v(\vx)$) on and near symmetry axes of the particle which occur with standard resampling methods of estimating the variance function~\cite[p.~173]{Ludtke.MethodsEnzymology.2016}, as was described in Section~\ref{sec:introduction:heterogeneity}.

 Details of the symmetry groups influence the organization of the paper.
-In particular, if all the irreducible representations (irreps) of the group are real, then there are suitable real-valued basis functions so that an orthonormal expansion of the real-valued electron scattering intensity can be determined with real-valued coefficients.
-Real irreps are possible for the icosahedral group, which is the symmetry group of our example virus reconstruction problem, and so the main body of the paper focuses on that simpler case while the case where real irreps are not possible, which includes important cases such as cyclic symmetry, is described in Appendix~\ref{sec:constraintsonthemomentsoftheweights:complex}.
+In particular, if all the irreducible representations~\cite[Theorem~3.3 p.~69]{Miller1972} (see also paragraph~3 of Section~\ref{sec:BasisFunction}) (irreps) of the group are real, then there are suitable real-valued basis functions so that an orthonormal expansion of the real-valued electron scattering intensity can be determined with real-valued coefficients.
+Real irreps are possible for the icosahedral group, which is the symmetry group of our example virus reconstruction problems, and so the main body of the paper focuses on that simpler case while the case where real irreps are not possible, which includes important cases such as cyclic symmetry, is described in Appendix~\ref{sec:constraintsonthemomentsoftheweights:complex}.